rmjhynes/aws-master-pipeline/README.md

+# Title

+## Description

+> [!INFO] Source stage failure after initial deployment
-For some reason, when the master pipeline is first deployed the source stage fails with a permissions error.
+> For some reason, when the master pipeline is first deployed the source stage fails with a permissions error.
 Manually releasing the change will allow it to work.

+### Terraform State Configuration.
 To initialise the s3 backend for the master-pipeline, run:
 `terraform init -reconfigure -backend-config=backend.hcl`